njahn82/rev_flip_results/results.md

-To obtain the journal publication volume, we retrieved all articles indexed in Crossref from 2000 onwards.
+To obtain the journal publication volume, we retrieved all articles indexed in Crossref from 2000 onward.
 Articles metadata from 142 journals were registered with Crossref, representing 89% of our sample.
 These converted journals published 214,570 articles between 2000 and 2018.
 Table presents summary statistics for the average yearly publication volume.
 It reveals that the size of the journals in terms of the yearly article volume varies considerably, ranging from 10 to 2,192.
 Half of the journals studied published 58 or less articles per year.

 Table: Summary statistics of yearly average publication volume per reverse flip journals.
 Publication volume for 142 journals was obtained using Crossref.